` (backtick)

 puts current_date

 This kernel-executes the date command and stores its output in current_date.
-The output includes a trailing newline, which you may want to strip:
+The output includes a trailing newline, which you may want to strip.
+Most shell commands append a newline by default, so .strip is the standard cleanup step when embedding shell output in other strings or comparing against expected values.

 username = `whoami`.strip